raindropio/help/docs/using/ai-suggestions/index.md

 No need to sort your bookmarks right away.
 Whenever you find some free time, just pop over to the [organization tips page](https://app.raindrop.io/suggestions).
 There, you'll discover ready-to-use tips for enhancing your bookmark organization:

-- Move unsorted bookmarks to the ideal collection
+- Move unsorted bookmarks to the correct collection
-- Correct misplaced bookmarks
+- Fix misplaced bookmarks
 - Tag bookmarks
 - Simplify tags
 - More in the future